This statement explains how we collect, use and share information gathered about members of the public or other entities (directly or indirectly).

 - correspond with us in any other way.

 If you subscribe to our updates through this website, we record your email address.
 We use your email address to send you announcements about Law Commission publications and developments.
 We will not disclose your email address to any third parties without your consent.

 You can unsubscribe at any time.
 If you have any difficulty in unsubscribing from the mailing list, please contact us.

-If you make a submission on a consultation document, you will provide us with personal information, including your name and contact details.
-Submissions may be the subject of a request under the Official Information Act 1982, which could result in their publication.
-We use this Act to determine whether we can withhold information in submissions on the grounds of privacy, or for any other reason.
+If you make a submission on a consultation document, an OIA request or correspond with us in any other way, you may provide us with personal information, including your name and contact details, or commercial information.
+Submissions and other correspondence may be the subject of a request under the Official Information Act 1982, which could result in their release.
+We use this Act to determine whether we can withhold information on the grounds of privacy, or for any other reason.